18F/handbook/_pages/policies/employee-resources-policies/hiring.md

 When the job is posted, the role will move to the _Job Announcement_ stage on the trello board the HM dictates when and for how long they would like to post the role.
 Once the role comes down, Talent will save the resumes and applications in a folder that will be shared with the HM, interviewers and anyone else involved in the hiring decision.

-While the applicants are being reviewed by the team, the role will sit in the _Qualification_ stage of the trello board.
+While the applicants are being reviewed by the team, the role will sit in the _Qualification_ stage of the Trello board.

 ### Qualification